RandomThacker/sketchbook/README.md

 ## 📓Features
-🖌️ Draw lines, write text, doodle, and erase mistakes.
+🖌️ Draw lines, make doodles, and erase mistakes.

 ↩️ Enjoy Undo and Redo support to correct or revert changes effortlessly.